rchillard/fido.js/README.md

 ## Background

 After having written the same boilerplate code for many different projects, I decided to create this library.
-Often times, I have found that many simple pages feature a single large component, fetch data to populate that component, then render the result to the DOM.  fidojs makes this task easy.
+Often times, I have found that many simple pages feature a single large component, fetch data to populate that component, then render the result to the DOM.  fido makes this task easy.

 ## Usage